pygfx/pygfx/docs/guide.rst

 in which you specify a rectangle instead of an object.

+**The near and far clip planes**

+Camera's cannot see infinitely far; they have a near and far clip plane.
+Only the space between these planes can be seen.
+To get a bit more technical, this space is mapped to a value between 0 and 1 (NDC coordinates), and this is converted to a depth value.
+Since the number of bits for depth values is limited, it's important for the near and far clip planes to have reasonable values, otherwise you may observe "z fighting", or objects may simply not be visible.

+If you use the recommended ``show`` methods mentioned above, the near and far plane are positioned about 1000 units apart, scaled with the mean of the camera's width and height.
+If needed, the clip planes can be specified explicitly using the ``depth_range`` property.

 **Controlling the camera**

 A controller allows you to interact with the camera using the mouse.
 You simply